stevenhgn/munchies/README.md

 - Run `npm i`
 - Run `sudo mongod -dbpath ./data/db` to start the local database
 - Run `nodemon index.js` to start the node local server

+- Navigate to `/webapp`
+- Run `npm i`
+- Run `npm start`
+- Open localhost:8081 if it does not opened automatic